biopragmatics/oquat/docs/invalids/prefix/icdo.md

 ## `rdo`: RGD Disease_Ontology

-Identifiers for this prefix are given incorrectly correctly in `rdo`.
+Identifiers for this prefix are given incorrectly in `rdo`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|